theramiyer/blog/content/post/2026/why-i-distrust-politicians.md

 I can speak for my city: Bengaluru.
 We do not.

-The BMTC implemented UPI after quite a struggle, yet it is still yet to implement the National Common Mobility Card (NCMC).[^2] It is a shame for the tech capital of India.
-Contrast this with Chennai, which implemented NCMC in their Metros much later, yet successfully rolled it out for city buses (MTC) and parking.[^3]
+The BMTC implemented UPI after quite a struggle, yet, the implementation of the National Common Mobility Card is still 'on the horizon'.[^2] It is a shame for the tech capital of India.
+Contrast this with Chennai, which implemented NCMC in their Metros much later, yet has already successfully rolled it out for city buses (MTC) and parking.[^3]

 Consider the NICE route in Bengaluru.
 I see hundreds of cars carrying one person each every day.
 How many buses run from my locality to my workplace?
 One or two per day.
 Between 7 and 8 am, and 5 and 6 pm.